Top 15 Things to do in Reading

 Dinton Pastures Country Park is a very peaceful and rural park, stretching to 330 acres in size.
 With 7 lakes, 2 rivers and several meadows, the park is a picture perfect view.
 It backs onto Hurst Golf Course which is perfect for anyone who wishes to enjoy a round of Golf.

-A short 7 minute drive from the Holiday Inn Reading will take you to Dinton Pastures Country Park where you can take some time out to enjoy the peaceful surroundings and brilliant views.
+A short 7 minute drive from the Crowne Plaza Reading East will take you to Dinton Pastures Country Park where you can take some time out to enjoy the peaceful surroundings and brilliant views.